bpftrace/bpftrace/docs/reference_guide.md

 `++` and `--` can be used to conveniently increment or decrement counters in maps or variables.

-Note that maps will be implictly declared and initalized to 0 if not already declared or defined.
-Scratch variables must be initalized before using these operators.
+Note that maps will be implictly declared and initialized to 0 if not already declared or defined.
+Scratch variables must be initialized before using these operators.

 Example - variable: